eyashiro/eyashiro.github.io/pages/careers-after-phd.md

 <br />
 Please read and agree to the disclaimer part further below before you book!

+If you don't find a time that works for you on the booking calendar, contact me directly!

 | Length   | |    30-minutes   |    60-minutes   |
 |----------|-|:---------------:|:---------------:|
 | Price    | |     70 eur      |     140 eur     |
 | Software | |      Zoom       |    Google Meet  |
 |          | |   [Book now][1] |   [Book now][2] |

 <br />
 ### DISCLAIMER